 - The final layer creates a pressure-relieving foundation through the use of 3 inches of Firm Natural Latex.

-- The uppermost layer contains a 2-inch Dunlop Latex which is designed to promote airflow.
+- The uppermost layer contains a 2-inch Dunlop Latex (certified by GOLS) which is designed to promote airflow.

 - The second layer uses Individually Pocketed Steel Coils.
 These 8-inch springs have been upcycled to reduce waste.
 This layer is split into zones that employ different gauges of coils to provide different amounts of compression to the spine, shoulders, hips, and knees.

 - The foundation layer contains an inch of a firmer Dunlop Latex that should help absorb motion from the coils above.